8 Road Risk Reduction Tips from Chevin

 An accident can be 36 times the cost of a basic repair!
-Ensuring you have a strategy & learn a number of tips to reduce the causes can be vital to controlling expenses.
+Ensure you have a strategy to reduce the causes and help control costs.

 There’s a number of steps you can take that could help you reduce the chance of road accidents occurring within your fleet.
-Here are some safe driving tips that we have seen work well:
+Here are some steps you can take to help reduce accidents within your fleet:

 1. Get managerial buy-in